latte-french/transactionservice/README.md

 `java -jar transactionservice\target\transaction-service-1.0-SNAPSHOT.jar`

+*Additional details:*

-The Spark application starts on http://localhost:8080
+1. The Spark application starts on http://localhost:8080

-PUT and POST methods require a json as a parameter.
+2. PUT and POST methods require a json as a parameter.

+3. Initially 'users', 'accounts' and 'user_accounts' tables are filled with some data.

 ## RESTful API examples: ##